Square360/Copilot-Drupal-Instructions/README.md

 **What happens during installation:**
 - Package installs to `vendor/square360/copilot-drupal-instructions/`
-- Composer autoloads the `CopilotDrupalInstructions\ComposerScripts` class
+- Composer loads the plugin automatically
+- Plugin subscribes to post-install and post-update events
-- Post-install hook automatically copies instruction files to `.github/copilot/`
+- Instruction files are automatically copied to `.github/copilot/`
 - `CHANGELOG-COPILOT.md` is created at project root (if it doesn't exist)
 - Existing files are never overwritten (your customizations are protected)
 - Updates only copy new or missing files

-**Architecture:** This package uses a hybrid approach inspired by [Pantheon's upstream-configuration pattern](https://github.com/pantheon-upstreams/drupal-composer-managed), with organized structure but lighter-touch automation appropriate for a documentation package.
+**Architecture:** This package uses a Composer plugin approach to ensure scripts run automatically when the package is installed.
+Inspired by [Pantheon's upstream-configuration pattern](https://github.com/pantheon-upstreams/drupal-composer-managed), but implemented as a plugin for reliable automation.
 See `copilot-configuration/README.md` for technical details.

 See [Installation Guide](https://github.com/Square360/Copilot-Drupal-Instructions/blob/master/docs/INSTALL.md) for detailed documentation.